Technology Adoption Theories and Models Examples

 3. Unified Theory of Acceptance and Use of Technology (UTAUT) (2003)

-Viswanath Venkatesh, Michael G. Morris, Gordon B. Davis, and Fred D. Davis established the Unified Theory of Acceptance and Use of Technology (UTAUT) in 2003, under the title of the “User Acceptance of Information Technology: Toward a Unified View”.
+The unified theory of acceptance and use of technology refers to the UTAUT model introduced in 2003.
+Viswanath Venkatesh, Michael Morris, Gordon Davis, and Fred Davis established the Unified Theory of Acceptance and Use of Technology (UTAUT) in 2003, under the title of "User Acceptance of Information Technology: Toward a Unified View".

 The Unified Theory of Acceptance and Use of Technology (UTAUT) was developed from eight renowned technology acceptance modes.
 "The eight models are the theory of reasoned action (TRA), the technology acceptance model (TAM), the motivational model (MM), the theory of planned behavior (TPB), a model combining the technology acceptance model and the theory of planned behavior, the model of PC utilization (MPCU), the innovation diffusion theory, and the social cognitive theory (SCT)."

 Firstly, the authors analyze the eight models and review the literature on user acceptance.
-Secondly, they investigate and compare those models’ extensions.
-Additionally, they develop the unified model based on the eight models’ components.
-Finally, the unified model was tested empirically and validated using data.
+Secondly, they investigate and compare those models' extensions.
+Additionally, they developed a unified model based on the eight models' components.
+Finally, the unified model was tested empirically and validated using data in a longitudinal approach.
+The UTAUT model has become the most significant framework for understanding determinants affecting to acceptance and usage of a new system.

-Unified Theory of Acceptance and Use of Technology (UTAUT) BY Venkatesh et al., (2003)
+Unified Theory of Acceptance and Use of Technology UTAUT

 The four prime constructs of UTAUT are 1) Performance Expectancy, 2) Effort Expectancy, 3) Social Influence, and 4) Facilitating Conditions.